baditaflorin/openai_hackathon/README.md

 - A loading spinner overlay will appear while your file is being uploaded and processed, giving you visual feedback.
 - Processed files will appear in a list below the upload zone; click a filename to view its details.
+- On the episode detail page, you'll see 5 suggested titles—choose one as your favorite and save it for later use.
+- You can also delete old records (and their audio files) directly from the home page using the "Delete" button next to each processed file.